nelsonabieno/cash_register/README.md

 i.
 Before you run the command below, make sure you are in the cash_register directory i.e. `cd cash_register` <br>
 ii.
 Run the command `ruby cash_register.rb` <br>
 iii.
 Follow the prompt i.e. press key `s` to continue shopping and  `q` to quit <br>
 iv.
-Enter the list of the product items to your basket by entering its product code seperated by comma in any order e.g. `SR1,SR1,GR1,SR1,CF1`.
+To get the total price, enter the list of the product items to your basket by entering its product code seperated by comma in any order e.g. `SR1,SR1,GR1,SR1,CF1`.
 Note `GR1` is the product code for Green Tea, `SR1` is the product code Strawberry and `CF1` is the product code for Coffee

 # Running Test
 Test is written with `rspec` test library <br> To run test, run the command `rspec  ./spec/cash_register_spec.rb`